cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 .. admonition:: Scenario

-   You have a cluster where users submit to a single Slurm job queue from either of a pair of identical login nodes:
+   You have a cluster where users submit to a single Slurm job queue from either of a pair of identical login nodes which share a file system:

 .. code-block:: cylc
    :caption: part of a ``global.cylc`` config file